- Surprising Yoga Benefits!

 Plus you can add even more resistance to your session by adding weights to your yoga practice.

 Strike the right pose in yoga and you can improve your posture.

 More research around yoga and posture benefits still needs to be done, however early studies have highlighted that it can improve posture stability.

 For people over 65 it is thought that regular yoga practice could result in less trips and falls.

 5: Improves Lung Function

-The results included significant improvements following yogic breathing with test subjects shown to increase their number of strokes per breath.
+The results showed significant improvements following yogic breathing, with test subjects increasing their number of strokes per breath.